kuma35/thinking-forth-translate/chapter1.rst

 .. figure:: fig1-6.png
    :name: fig1-6
-   :alt: The form of a structured chart, from "Structured Design," **IBM Systems Journal.**

    The form of a structured chart, from "Structured Design," **IBM Systems Journal.**

 ..

 :numref:`fig1-6`  shows these two parts.
 The main program, called DOIT, consists of three subordinate modules, which in turn invoke